spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 > You'll notice that we're doing this in bash rather than Fish.

-If there's nothing there then generate a new keys with:
+If there's nothing there then generate new keys with:

 ```bash
 # add your email address 👍